MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 **Use this as an inspiration.
 Do not copy it word for word.**

 The language is intentionally casual.
 Make it more formal if the company seems less laid back (especially if they're based in New York).
+If you are applying to a specific role, say so in the first sentence.
+Otherwise don't bother to begin with "I'm writing to apply to your company" since that should already be clear from you subject line.

     Hi Joe,